 Set the office up the right way

 Consider how your office will look from a client’s or partner’s perspective after setting up the computers, workspaces, standing desks, and machinery.
 Getting this done right away can allow you to make changes to the layout before committing.
+Furthermore, if a new location has not been used for a long time, a deep cleaning drive might be necessary with the help of a commercial cleaning service.
+Also, you may need to supply them with high-quality cleaning supplies (check out discounted cleaning supplies here) to make the cleaning process as effective as possible.

 Test your equipment at the new place